ricardozanini/camel-spring-boot-tuning/README.md

 This is the base repository for the Camel Spring Boot Tuning Guide blog post.

 The goal of this lab is to have an environment ready for load test a simple REST Camel application deployed in two machines.
 The fist machine `app_default` is the application installed "as is", without any kind of tuning or fancy configuration.
-The second one, `app_tuned`, we have modified all the components from the architecture to achieve a more performatic goal.
+The second one, `app_tuned`, all the components from the application architecture have been modified to achieve more performatic requests and reliability.
 The architecture is illustrated below:

 ```
 +-----------------------+        +---------------------------+      +------------------------------+